Agent Frameworks

 For most applications optimizing single LLM calls with retrieval and in-context examples is usually enough.

-To accelerate adoption, the industry needs a standard checklist for researching and comparing platforms for developing and launching crypto+ai agents.
+To accelerate adoption, a standard checklist for researching and comparing platforms for developing and launching crypto+ai agents.
 Also see blockchain and web3 game titles for similar evaluation checklists.

 Compare against building agents with No Framework